5 accounting services to diversify your business, grow revenue

 2. Virtual CFO services

 Small business is leading the transition to the cloud.
-Some studies say two-thirds are already using cloud software, others say 87 percent.
+Some studies say over two-thirds are already using cloud software, others say 89 percent.
 But everyone agrees it’s trending upwards – and fast.
 Take advantage by offering virtual CFO services where:

 - you act as CFO from your office, using cloud accounting software